spectralDNS/spectralDNS/README.md

     python setup.py build_ext --inplace

 However, spectralDNS depends on two other modules in the [spectralDNS](https://github.com/spectralDNS) organization: [shenfun](https://github.com/spectralDNS/shenfun) and [mpi4py-fft](https://github.com/spectralDNS/mpi4py-fft).
-And besides that, it requires [*h5py*](http://www.h5py.org) built with parallel HDF5, for visualizing the results, and [*cython*](http://cython.org) or [*numba*](http://numba.pydata.org) are used to optimize a few routines.
+And besides that, it requires [*h5py*](http://www.h5py.org) built with parallel HDF5, for visualizing the results, and [*cython*](http://cython.org), [*numba*](http://numba.pydata.org) or [*pythran*](https://github.com/serge-sans-paille/pythran) are used to optimize a few routines.
 These dependencies are all available on [*conda forge*](https://conda-forge.org) and a proper environment would be

-    conda create --name spectralDNS -c conda-forge shenfun mpi4py-fft cython numba h5py=*=mpi* conda activate spectralDNS
+    conda create --name spectralDNS -c conda-forge shenfun mpi4py-fft cython numba pythran mpich pip h5py=*=mpi* conda activate spectralDNS

+Furthermore, you may want to use [*matplotlib*](https://matplotlib.org) for plotting and [*nodepy*](https://github.com/ketch/nodepy) is used for some of the integrators.
+The latter should be installed using [*pypi*](https://pypi.org)

+    pip install nodepy

-To install using Anaconda, you may compile it yourselves using (from the main directory after cloning)
+Another possibility is to compile spectralDNS yourselves using [*conda build*](https://docs.conda.io/projects/conda-build/en/latest/).
+From the main directory after forking or cloning do, e.g.,

-    conda build -c conda-forge -c spectralDNS conf/conda conda install spectralDNS --use-local
+    conda build -c conda-forge conf/conda
+    conda install spectralDNS --use-local

 which will also build and install the required dependencies.